jacebrowning/datafiles/docs/types/custom.md

     my_datetime: MyDateTime = None
 ```

-which can be created like so:
+which can be constructed like so:

 ```python
 my_timestamp = MyTimestamp(datetime.now())